team-rocket-we-are-blasting-of-again/exam-customer-service/README.md

 - clean up entities
 - do not use autowired - use private final @RequiredArgsConstructor
 - interfaces
 - new controller til cart/order -
-- update email is not allowed -
+- update email is not allowed - done
 -
 - Discuss with group about groupid in kafka listener
 - Order items kan ikke tilføjes til en receipt, da der ikke gemmes order items hos mig.
 Kun